amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   <summary>
     *Click here to expand this section and we'll go over how to find out what happened.*
   </summary>
   From the pipeline, it's easy to see that the whole process failed at the build step.
-Let's click on **Details** to see what it will tell us.<br \>
+Let's click on **Details** to see what it will tell us.

-  Now click on **Link to execution details** since the error message didn't tell us much.<br \>
+  Now click on **Link to execution details** since the error message didn't tell us much.

   The link brings you to the execution details of your specific build.
 We can look through the logs and the different steps to find out what's wrong.
 In this case, it looks like the **PRE_BUILD** step failed with the output message of **Error while executing command: $(aws ecr get-login --region $AWS_DEFAULT_REGION).
-Reason: exit status 255**<br \>
+Reason: exit status 255**

-  Looking in the logs, we can see that **AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/orderTopic status code: 400**<br \>
+  Looking in the logs, we can see that **AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/orderTopic status code: 400**

   Right, we forgot to give AWS CodeBuild the permissions to do everything it needs to do.
 Copy the region and account number as we'll be using those.
-Let's go fix it. <br \>
+Let's go fix it.

   In the AWS Management Console, navigate to the AWS IAM console.
 Choose **Roles** on the left.
 Find the role that created earlier.
 In the example, the name of the role created was **code-build-prod-iridium-service-service-role**.
 Click **Add inline policy**.
-By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br \>
+By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves.

   Choose **Custom Policy**.
 Name it **AccessECR**.
 In the Resource section for ssm:GetParameters, make sure you replace the REGION and ACCOUNTNUMBER so we can lock down CodeBuild's role to only access the right parameters.
-Enter the following policy:<br \>
+Enter the following policy:

 <pre>
 `{